looh16/todo-list/README.md

 # todo-list

-> simple HTML list of To Do tasks.
+>This is a simple List of To Do tasks aplication. can add, edit and delete tasks.
+All tasks are saved in localStorage.

 ## Built With